joshuefpj/analytics/README.md

         $ docker container exec -it <container> /bin/bash

+The email will be send to the login email, if we want to modify this behavior update the receipt_email variable on `main.py` file for the receipt email.

 We have defined 4 cron in this container.
 3 of them wll take care of the files clean up over below directories:

     - analytic/data_collection